AllenInstitute/ecephys_spike_sorting/README.md

 There are two example scripts for running with SpikeGLX data:

-**spikeGLX_pipeline.py**
+**sglx_multi_run_pipeline.py**
-Runs CatGT followed by other modules run on the extracted data.
-The CatGT log file is parsed to extract the (gfix edits/sec) metric.
-Currently this is simply written to the command window, but the value could be logged or processing stopped/skipped for bad values.
+Meant to process multiple SpikeGLX runs, especially with multiple probes.
+The threshold for kilosort and the refractory period for the quality metrics are set per probe by specifying a brain region parameter for each probe.
+A first pass through all the probes in a run generates json parameters files for CatGt and sorting+post processing, and a second loop actually calls the processing.
 Finally runs TPrime.
 See comments in the script file for parameter details.

-**spikeGLX_noCatGT_pipeline.py**
+**sglx_filelist_pipeline.py**
-Runs modules on data that has already been processed, in particular, doesn’t require the CatGT output to be in the run_folder/probe_folder hierarchy.
+Meant for running sorting/postprocessing modules on collections of preprocessed data, independent of the standard SpikeGLX run structure.

 For either script, edit to set the destination for the json_files, and the location of the input run files.
 Edit the list of modules to include those you want to run.
 For the full pipeline script, you also need to set the CatGT and TPrime parameters.